Aethese/MAL-Pal/README.md

 #### Option 2: Installing from Source Code
 1. Download the project as a ZIP, and unzip the project files in any location you desire
 2. Next steps vary between browser options
-	* For Chrome: Move the manifest file under `platform/chromium/manifest.json` to the root folder.
+	* For Chrome: Run `build.sh` and build for chromium and use that folder, or move the manifest file under `platform/chromium/manifest.json` to the root folder.
 Then go to your browser's extension page and enable "Developer Mode".
 Finally select the "Load Unpacked" button and choose the project folder
-	* For Firefox (Note: you can only temporary save the extension at this time): Move the manifest file under `platform/firefox/manifest.json` to the root folder.
-Next zip the CONTENTS, not the parent folder.
-On the extensions page, click the settings icon and select "Debug Add-ons".
+	* For Firefox **(Note: you can only temporary save the extension at this time)**: Run `build.sh` and build for firefox and use that zip file, or move the manifest file under `platform/firefox/manifest.json` to the root folder. (*If you didn't build project, then next zip the CONTENTS, not the parent folder, to a zip file.*) On the extensions page, click the settings icon and select "Debug Add-ons".
 Finally choose "Load Temporary Add-on" and select your zipped folder to load TEMPORARILY
 4. Enjoy your new enhanced MAL experience!

 ## Usage